gcla/termshark/docs/UserGuide.md

   term = "screen-256color"
 ```

+- `theme-16` (string) - the theme applied when termshark runs in a 16-color terminal.
+If absent, no theme is used.
+- `theme-256` (string) - the theme applied when termshark runs in a 256-color terminal.
+If absent, no theme is used.
-- `theme` (string) - the currently selected theme, if absent, no theme is used.
+- `theme-truecolor` (string) - the theme applied when termshark runs in a terminal that supports 24-bit color.
+If absent, no theme is used.
 - `tshark` (string) - make termshark use this specific `tshark`.
 - `tshark-args` (string list) - these are added to each invocation of `tshark` made by termshark e.g.